Helping Each One Be Their Best

 Gradual introduction to exams

-Formal examinations are introduced in grade VII, two years before students graduate to Senior School.
+Formal examinations are introduced in grade VI, three years before students graduate to Senior School.
 Our purpose at this level is to gently introduce children to both, summary evaluations, and the relevance of test-taking life-skills such as time-management, planning and scheduling.

 In Senior School, Progress Review strictly follows the Continuous and Comprehensive Evaluation (CCE) pattern prescribed by the CBSE.
 In academic areas, assessments are balanced between the formative and summative modes.
 Co-scholastic areas such as life skills, the visual and performing arts, attitudes, values and various co-curricular activities are also assessed.